 Do I have to label my sexual orientation or gender identity?

 No!
 Whatever you choose to call (or not to call) your sexual orientation or gender is entirely about what makes you happiest and most comfortable.
 Heather Corinna, a writer for the website Scarleteen, says it beautifully: “If none of these terms feel like a good fit to you, fret not.
 None of them are required: we don't have to check a box for them when we're getting an ID or getting a seat on an airplane … You not only get to use NO term at all if that's what you want, you could mash more than one of these terms together, or mash one with a term for your gender identity or some other part of sexuality.”

 Want more information on LGBTQ issues?
-Response Center offers the following resources:
+Response for Teens offers the following resources: